-Optical burst switching (OBS) is a technology positioned between wavelength routing (i.e., circuit switching) and optical packet switching.
+PTICAL burst switching (OBS) is a technology positioned between wavelength routing (i.e., circuit switching) and optical packet switching.
 All-optical circuits tend to be inefficient for traffic that has not been groomed or statistically multiplexed, and optical packet switching requires practical, cost-effective, and scalable implementations of optical buffering and optical header processing, which are several years away.
 OBS is a technical compromise that does not require optical buffering or packet-level parsing, and it is more efficient than circuit switching when the sustained traffic volume does not consume a full wavelength.
 The transmission of each burst is preceded by the transmission of a control packet, whose purpose is to inform each intermediate node of the upcoming data burst so that it can configure its switch fabric in order to switch the burst to the appropriate output port.
-An OBS source node does not wait for confirmation that an end-to-end connection has been set-up; instead it starts transmitting a data burst after a delay (referred to as "offset"), following the transmission of the control packet.
-For a detailed description, evaluation, and comparison of the various OBS reservation protocols, the reader is referred to [3].
+An OBS source node does not wait for confirmation that an end-to-end connection has been setup; instead it starts transmitting a data burst after a delay (referred to as "offset"), following the transmission of the control packet.
+For a detailed description, evaluation, and comparison of the various OBS reservation protocols, including just-enough-time (JET) [6], just-in-time (JIT) [12], and Horizon [10] (the reader is referred to [8]).

-Over the last five years, research in OBS networks has rapidly progressed from purely theoretical investigations to prototypes and proof-of-concept demonstrations.
+Over the last five years, research in OBS networks has rapidly progressed from purely theoretical investigations [6], [10] to prototypes and proof-of-concept demonstrations [1], [2].
+For a recent overview of the breadth and depth of current OBS research, see [3].
 Yet despite the multitude of directions that OBS research has taken, and the broad set of challenges it addresses, there is one fundamental assumption underlying most studies of OBS networks: namely, that full wavelength conversion is available throughout the network.
 The existence of wavelength conversion capability at optical switches has a profound effect on the performance of an OBS network, since it removes the wavelength continuity constraint.
 Without wavelength conversion, a switch can forward an incoming burst to an output port if and only if the wavelength carrying the burst is available (free) on the output port.
 Otherwise, wavelength contention arises and the incoming burst is dropped.
 By allowing a switch to forward an incoming burst to an output port as long as the port has at least one free wavelength, full wavelength conversion eliminates the wavelength continuity constraint altogether, and improves significantly the performance of the OBS network.
+As a result, the burst drop probability in networks with limited or no wavelength conversion will be higher, sometimes substantially so, than in networks with full conversion.